zpiroux/geist-connector-kafka/README.md

 There is an option in the Stream Spec to increase the sink throughput for a given stream (set `sink.config.synchronous` to `false`), but that could in rare cases lead to message loss, e.g. in case of Geist host crashing, so should only be used for non-critical streams.

-The underlaying Kafka library ([librdkafka](https://github.com/edenhill/librdkafka)) did not have support for these batch guarantees when this connector was developed, but newer versions might have added this.
+The underlaying Kafka library ([librdkafka](https://github.com/edenhill/librdkafka)) did not have support for batch publish/delivery reports, that could improve this, when this connector was developed, but newer versions might have added this.

 ### Kafka providers
 Secure access is enabled when using spec provider option `"confluent"`, where API key and secret are provided in `geist.Config.Kafka` when creating Geist with `geist.New()`.